Kidnapped German curator Hella Mewis freed | DW | 24.07.2020

 Mewis is a prominent figure in the Iraqi art scene and a known supporter of mass anti-government protests.

-Her abduction sparked concern among other foreigners and activists living in the country and authorities have not given any information about who was behind the abduction.
+Her abduction sparked concern among other foreigners and activists living in the country and authorities have not given any information about who was behind her disappearance.

 Widespread demonstrations erupted last year against the Iraqi government, which some critics accuse of being corrupt and too close to Iran.